modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

   width="100%"
 />

 However, we know which values we are going to be accessing a few iterations of the loop in the future.
 We can hint to x86_64 CPU’s to prefetch those values into cache using the [mm_prefetch](https://doc.rust-lang.org/beta/core/arch/x86_64/fn._mm_prefetch.html) intrinsic.
 We experimented with different values of the `OFFSET` until we got the best performance.
+If the `OFFSET` is too small, the CPU will still have to wait for the data, if the `OFFSET` is too large, data that the CPU needs might be evicted and by the time the CPU gets to the iteration that needs the data, it will no longer be there.
+The best offset will vary depending on your computer's hardware so it can be more of an art than a science.

 ```rust
 for index in indexes {